Flank Steak – How To Marinate And Grill

 Step 1: Ground the Mustard Seeds

 If you are using ground mustard, you can skip this step.
-If you are using ground mustard seeds, you will have a smokier flavor for your flank steak.
+If you are using ground mustard seeds, you will have a smokier flavor for your steak.
 Cook the seeds on medium heat until you smell their aroma.
 Transfer them to a mortar and pestle to make the mustard seeds into ground mustard.
 Let the ground mixture sit to cool for 5 minutes.

 Step 2: Mix the Spices

 Measure the paprika, cayenne pepper, dried basil, salt, pepper, packed brown sugar, garlic powder, and onion powder all into a small bowl.
 Combine the seasonings with a fork or whisk.
 Once the ground mustard has cooled, mix that in with the other spices.

 Step 3: Apply the Dry Rub

 Distribute the dry rub on both sides of each flank steak you are preparing.
 Let the dry rub sit on the flank steak for 10-60 minutes based on your desired depth of flavor.

 Pan sear the steaks on high heat for 4-5 minutes on each side depending on your desired fineness.
 Enjoy as steak fajitas or by itself with a side of vegetables and mashed potatoes.
 Flank steak also makes awesome leftover sandwiches for work for you or school for the kids or grandkids the next day!

 Pro tip: No matter whatever kind of beef steak recipes you try, remember to always cook the meat at a high heat so it is tender and moist every time.